VulcanoAhab/waybackeess/README.md

 ```

-Once is running, access to Kibana interface:
+Once is running, access the Kibana interface:
 http://127.0.0.1:5601